 - Spend less than you earn. ( Golden Rule) (Very simple, yet Mostly Ignored)

-- Avoid debt, and pay-off fast if you got some.
+- Avoid debt, and pay off fast if you have some.
 (Very Important one)

-- Once you get rich, learn to stay rich (Mind you these are two different game)
+- Once you get rich, learn to stay rich.
+(Mind you, these are two different games.)

 - Protect your wealth, and make sure it grows consistently ( Have Money Mentor)

-- Share your wealth (Help less fortunate, the more you share your wealth wisely, the more it will multiply)
+- Share your wealth (Help the less fortunate; the more you share your wealth wisely, the more it will multiply.)

-The Rules of Money is an amazing book and will be of great help if you are looking to set your financial life in order.
-I highly recommend this book and encourage you to read and put these rules in motion.
+The Rules of Money is a fantastic book to help you organize your finances.
+I highly recommend this book and encourage you to read and implement these rules.

 Thank you for reading.
-Wish you a life full of Abundance.
+I wish you a life full of Abundance.